 Pancreatic Polypeptide (PP) – PPoma.
 A complicated one and not too much information (even in the ISI book).
 However, it’s the third most common type of islet cell tumour (i.e. pNET).
 The function of pancreatic polypeptide is not completely understood.
 Patients present with weight loss, jaundice, and abdominal pain.
 The diagnosis is confirmed by pancreatic polypeptide levels > 300 pg/ml.
 Some of these tumours may be associated with MEN1 syndrome.

-WDHA – Associated with VIPoma.
-The syndrome of watery diarrhea, hypokalemia (potassium deficiency), and achlorhydria (absence of hydrochloric acid in gastric secretions).
+VIPoma.
+Sometimes the syndrome is referred as WDHA – Watery Diarrhea, Hypokalemia (potassium deficiency), and Achlorhydria (absence of hydrochloric acid in gastric secretions).
 VIPomas make vasoactive intestinal peptide (VIP).
 VIPoma may also be called Verner-Morrison syndrome.

 Hedinger Syndrome – the technical term for Carcinoid Heart Disease.